Discover more than 60+ of the best things to do in London with this handy guide. From the classics to the downright quirky.

-There’s a super impressive observation deck, as well as several bars and restaurants (including one of my favourites – Aqua Shard) if you want to get inside.
+There’s a super impressive observation deck, as well as several bars and restaurants (including one of our favourites – Aqua Shard) if you want to get inside.

 How to Go: Free just to look, or get your ticket to the View from the Shard

-Piccadilly Circus is one of those totally overwhelming and totally awesome places that remind you that your standing in one of the world’s great cities.
+Piccadilly Circus is one of those totally overwhelming and totally awesome places that remind you that you’re standing in one of the world’s great cities.

 A road junction in London’s West End, it’s a central point for shopping, nightlife and dining – as well as a bright attraction in its own right.
 There’s no doubt it’s one of the top 10 best things to do in London.